cgbrogan/Projects/Automate_the_Boring_Stuff/ch5/Fantasy_Game_Inventory_v2.md

+##List to Dictionary Function for Fantasy Game Inventory

 Imagine that a vanquished dragon’s loot is represented as a list of strings like this:

 dragonLoot = ['gold coin', 'dagger', 'gold coin', 'gold coin', 'ruby']